3r1s-s/3r1s-s/README.md

 ### Hi 👋

 - 🔭 I’m currently working on things
-- 🌱 I’m currently learning JavaScript and other various languages
+- 🌱 I’m currently learning various languages
 - 👯 I’m looking to collaborate on uhh
 - 🤔 I’m looking for help with who knows
 - 💬 Ask me about anything idk